Scheduled MonumentsEnglandGoldsworth or Langman's Bridge, Basingstoke Canal

 What is Goldsworth or Langman's Bridge, Basingstoke Canal?

-Goldsworth Bridge, also known as Langman's Bridge, is a masonry structure spanning the Basingstoke Canal in Surrey.
+Goldsworth or Langman's Bridge is a brick-built structure spanning the Basingstoke Canal in Surrey, dating to the canal's construction period in the late eighteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005926.

 Who is responsible for protecting Goldsworth or Langman's Bridge, Basingstoke Canal?